Logiqx/gps-guides/devices/coros/apex-pro/data-issues.md

 The reason that this matters is because it is much lower than devices from Locosys (GT-31 / GW-52 / GW-60) which have a speed resolution of 1 cm/s and Motion which is 1 mm/s.
-The resolution of 5 cm/s is equivalent to a precision of ~0.2 knots, 1 decimal place.
+The resolution of 5 cm/s is equivalent to a precision of around 0.1 knot, 1 decimal place.

 This discovery might go some way to explaining why so many identical speeds can be seen continuously for several seconds in the APEX Pro data.
 A combination of smoothing and low precision results could perhaps connect both of these data issues.